kypraios/post-pred-check-epi/README.md

 where `R.obs` denotes the vector with the observed removal curves and `R.STAR` denotes the sampled removal curves.

-We further illustrate these two methods by reproducing some the results in Section 8 in the `illustration.Rmd` file.
+We further illustrate these two methods by reproducing some of the results in Section 8 in the `illustration.Rmd` file.